 Directors have legal duties before applying for company dissolution.
 You must:

-- File any outstanding accounts and Confirmation Statements
+- Final end of year accounts and Confirmation Statements filing

 - Submit a final Corporation Tax return to HMRC